LimeChain/etherlime/README.md

 ```
 This will create `deployment` directory with `deploy.js` file inside.
 You can use this file to write your deployment procedure.

-In order to deploy using this file you can use the following file:
+In order to deploy using this file you can run the following command:
 ```
-etherlime deploy [file] [network]
+etherlime deploy
 ```

-Optionally you can use another file as long as you keep the structure of the file (exporting an `async deploy` function with `network` param).
-You can also optionally provide a `--network` argument to be passed to the deployer.
-It is up to you how to make sense of it.

 The deployment process is verbose and gives you real-time info about the performed actions.
 In addition there is a report of the actions when the deployment finishes (as not all of us monitor the deployment process constantly);

 ### History of your deploys
 In order to see a list of what you've deployed you can run the following command:
 ```
-etherlime history [limit]
+etherlime history
 ```

-By default it returns the last 5 records but you can use the optional `limit` parameter to request less or more entries.

 ## Quick Deployer Example